nathan-stouffer-onx/builditron/README.md

 ## Building

 The primary build artifact of this repository is the `mapitron` library.
+There are sample apps built for each supported platform as well.
 You can read more about building in [BUILDING.md](./BUILDING.md).